-28.4.1 If having considered the matter further in accordance with 28.2, the relevant Senior Manager determines that it is necessary to seek dismissal of the member of staff they will write to the Director of People and Culture or nominee to request that a hearing panel be established to consider the matter.
-28.4.2 The panel will normally be constituted as follows:
+- 28.4.1 If, having considered the matter further in accordance with 28.2, the relevant Senior Manager determines that it is necessary to seek dismissal of the member of staff they will write to the HR Director or nominee to request that a hearing panel be established to consider the matter. - 28.4.2 The panel will normally be constituted as follows:

-The panel will normally be chaired by a manager at a higher Level than the member of staff's Line Manager (the 'Chair') and will include a Senior Business Partner - People and Culture or nominee.
+The panel will normally be chaired by a manager at a higher Level than the member of staff's Line Manager (the 'Chair') and will include an HR Manager or nominee.

-The panel will normally consist of a Senior Manager to act as chair (the 'Chair'), another manager of the same or higher Level than the member of staff and a Senior Business Partner - People and Culture or nominee.
-In addition, for Academic staff a member of Senate from outside the member of staff's School will be nominated by the Director of People and Culture to be a member of the panel.
+The panel will normally consist of a Senior Manager to act as chair (the 'Chair'), another manager of the same or higher Level than the member of staff and an HR Manager or nominee.
+In addition, for Academic staff a member of Senate nominated by the HR Director from outside the member of staff's School will be nominated by the HR Director to be a member of the panel.

-If required, a further person, normally from People and Culture may act as note taker during the hearing.
+If required, a further person, normally from HR may act as note taker during the hearing.